 Use of Adjudication

-The latest report highlights a substantial uptake in the use of Adjudication in Ireland with a 159% increase year on year in the number of applications to the panel.
-From a low base of one application in Year 1, to 11 in Year two, Year three had 39, Year 4 had 54, year 5 had 51 and now year 6 detailed 81 applications to the panel for appointment of an adjudicator.
-A larger 192% increase in actual appointments took place year on year from 0 in year 1, to 9 in year 2, to 32 in year 3, 46 in year 4, a drop to 37 in year 5 and now a substantial increase to 71 in year 6.
-There were also four non-compliant applications.
+The latest report, highlights a reduction in the use of Adjudication in Ireland with a 25% reduction year on year in the number of applications to the panel.
+From a low base of one application in Year 1, to 11 in Year two, Year three had 39, Year 4 had 54, year 5 had 51, year 6 had 81 and now year 7 detailed 61 applications to the panel for appointment of an adjudicator.
+A 20% reduction in actual appointments took place year on year from 0 in year 1, to 9 in year 2, to 32 in year 3, 46 in year 4, a drop to 37 in year 5, increase to 71 in year 6 and now a decrease to 57 in year 7.
+There were also two non-compliant applications.
 Nothing is again noted in the report as to who or what has decided that an application is non-compliant other than the report notes that they were deemed to be non-compliant with the legislation or the application requirements set out in the ‘Code of Practice Governing the Conduct of Adjudications.’

 Parties in Dispute

-No surprise that Sub contractor's referring against the Main Contractor continues to lead the way in the number of disputes and this relationship was responsible for 49% of the cases on the panel.
-Main Contractors are also continuing to use the adjudication process as a resolution tool with 32% of cases referred by them against non-Public Body Employers and a further 5% between them and Public Body employers.
-There is a record of four cases (7%) been referred by Main Contractors against Sub contractors through the panel this year.
-Employers referring against Main Contractors was responsible for two cases in year 6 and we continue to see the use by professional consultants that started in year 5, where a further two cases were referred against their clients.
-There were no cases in year six of subcontractors referring against other subcontractors.
+No surprise that Sub contractor's referring against the Main Contractor continues to lead the way in the number of disputes and this relationship was responsible for 58% of the cases on the panel.
+Main Contractors are also continuing to use the adjudication process as a resolution tool with 21% of cases referred by them against non-Public Body Employers and a further 5% between them and Public Body employers.
+There is a record of only two cases (4%) been referred by Main Contractors against Sub contractors through the panel this year.
+Employers referring against Main Contractors was responsible for just one case in year 7 and we continue to see the use by professional consultants that started in year 5, where a further three cases were referred against their clients.
+There was 2 cases in year seven of subcontractors referring against other subcontractors and also a case of a subcontractor referring against an Employer.
 There continues to be no reference to a Public Body having used adjudication against a contractor to date.
 In respect to the outcomes of decisions, the Referring Party were successful on 67% of reported cases with the respondent successful on 22% of cases.
 11% of cases had a split decision issued.

 Location of Dispute

-Dublin continues to have the largest number of disputes with 43% of cases located in the Capital.
-For the first time since its introduction, there are now recorded cases in Roscommon and Offaly.
-Munster is headed up by Cork who are responsible for 9%.
-Galway leads the cases west of the Shannon with 11% of cases in year 6.
-In Ulster, Cavan was again the only county to have a case.
-Only Donegal, Leitrim, Sligo and Westmeath have yet to record a case on the system in 6 years.
+Dublin continues to have the largest number of disputes with 53% of cases located in the Capital.
+For the first time since its introduction, there are now recorded cases in Donegal, Leitrim and Sligo.
+Munster is headed up by Limerick who are responsible for 7%.
+There is no leader in the west with with a couple of counties having 2% of cases in year 7.
+In Ulster, Donegal and Monaghan also lead the way with 2% of cases.
+Louth has the overall second highest number of disputes with 125 of cases.
+After seven year, only Westmeath remains as the county yet to record a case on the system.

 Values and Costs

-It is not surprising to find a substantial uptake in the number of applications to the panel in Year 6 as the industry deals with COVID, price inflation and the restriction on cash.
-In the calendar year of 2022, it is likely that the number of applications to the panel will breach 90 for the first time but it is unlikely to reach the magic 100 figure.
-Adjudication is clearly now seen as a real option for the resolution of disputes in Ireland and it is likely with current market conditions that the numbers continue to rise in year 7.
+It is probably not surprising to find a reduction in the number of applications to the panel in Year 7 on the back of the large jump that took place in Year 6.
+Year 7 had the second highest number of applications since the Act came into play.
+It was also noted that two adjudicators retired from the panel in the period bringing the number of Adjudicators available for appointments down to 33.
+Adjudication is clearly now seen as a real option for the resolution of disputes in Ireland and it is likely with current market conditions that the numbers continue to stay at the current level in year 8.